b-steinfeld/UEFA-Euro-2024-Predictor/README.md

 -----------------------------------------------------------------------------------------------

-For the future (even after the tournament), I do want to come back to this project in order to (as a continued learning experience) improve what I could have done.
+For the future (even after the tournament), I do want to come back to this project in order to (as a continued learning experience) improve or at least think about what else I could have done.
 These are listed in no specific order:
 1. Remodel my algorithm in order to predict draws (which would allow me to try to predict the group stages and potentially gain better precision in my model).
 2. Not have to manually create CSV files for each part of the tournament I'm predicting (so, build code that automatically does this process).
 NEXT!
    - Thought: get prediction, add back to data, iterate again till the final.